 Over the years, I’ve sat across my desk and interviewed hundreds of designers and writers.
 This process is hard for the candidate because at the end of the process you either get the complete success of getting hired or the complete failure of being passed over without any feedback.
 I know this is frustrating, but it can also be a difficult process for the creative director who has to use the limited time of the interview to try to gain insights about who they are interviewing and get answers to a myriad of questions.
 Due to the limited amount of time to get to know your potential employee, some businesses decide to hold second interviews, assessment centers or background checks (from companies like hireright for example).
 These methods above can help the company to learn more about the person they’re thinking about hiring, instead of offering them the job after a small interview session.

 So be prepared for the possibility of any of these.
 But the most important thing that you should do is not worry.
 If anything, that’s the last thing that you should do, especially if you have an interview coming up.
 These procedures are standard practice, and many companies make the most of the answers that something like these Michigan background checks can provide.
 The majority of people pass the background checks with flying colors and you’ll be one of them.
 Businesses just need to conduct them to learn more about you, that’s all.
+After this, they’ll conduct more background checks and ID verifications, especially if you are doing this process virtually.
+Employers can use virtual onboarding systems (check this out) to make this process much easier for you and for them.
 Although, I thought I would shed some light on the interview process from a creative director’s perspective and go over the most common and frustrating mistakes I see time and time again from the creative talent I interview.

 I know you can hold a pencil so tell me why you draw